-Documents Required for Foreign Worker Recruitment
+Documents for Hiring Foreign Workers Sarawak

-Published by Citra Excel
+Citra Excel

 One of the most common reasons for delays in foreign worker recruitment is incomplete documentation.
 Here is a comprehensive guide to the documents typically required, so you can prepare in advance.